Contact + FAQs

 Session exchange:

-Session exchanges can easily be paid directly on my website via PayPal, Apple Pay, Google Pay, credit card, or debit.
-Rates are inclusive of credit card fees, which I cover on your behalf so there are no added or hidden costs.
+Session exchanges can easily be paid directly on my website via PayPal, Apple Pay, Google Pay, credit card, or debit, with no additional charges on your end for credit card fees.

 Appointments must be rescheduled more than 24 hours in advance of the appointment or booking will be forfeited.